GuliMaster/fromni/README.md

 This Project is the test-case application for Fromni bots' settings.

-This Application created with ReactJS+Redux, NodeJS + ExpressJS, PostgreSQL as DB.
+This Application created with ReactJS+Redux, NodeJS+ExpressJS, PostgreSQL as DB, AntDesign as Style-library.